 Perhaps the biggest thing I miss about not being able to travel right now is the thrill of discovering new foods and regional interpretations of foods common across the United States.
 Earlier this year while I was in Lafayette, Louisiana I was introduced to a flavor combination that frankly, I'm now obsessed with.
 The simple combination of rice, scrambled eggs, and a dusting of Cajun spice took something that would otherwise be mundane but now it was unique, fun, and exciting.

 I had this at Buck and Johnny's Zydeco Breakfast where they call it "Cajun Swamp Rice" and the rice and scrambled eggs are mixed together, then topped by crawfish etouffee for that perfect Cajun breakfast experience.
 Unfortunately, I neither possess the skills to make a great roux nor do I have access to fresh crawfish like they do - so I'm adding a different twist to the concept instead.
-Not only is my version WAY easier but it also gives me an opportunity to talk more about culinary evolution and the blending of traditions.
+Not only is my version WAY easier but it also allows me to talk more about culinary evolution and the blending of traditions.

 The name "Canadian Bacon" is a bit of a misnomer because that name is only used in the United States.
 However, the style of "bacon" is very popular in the UK, Ireland, and Canada.
-I find that a lot of things in this country are actually called things that aren't really right but if you scratch below the surface you discover a fascinating history.
+I find that a lot of things in this country are actually called things that aren't really right, but if you scratch below the surface, you discover a fascinating history.
 For instance, most folks think of "Cajun" as a generic term for people from Louisiana and while they know there's a French influence, people don't look much deeper.

 Cajun culture actually comes from French colonists who were kicked out of the Candian Provinces, Nova Scotia and New Brunswick because of religious and cultural persecution.
 These settlers had named their area "Acadia" and were known there as Acadians in the 1600s.
 When the British took control of the area in 1710, the culture began to change and this included the demand to drop their French Catholic faith for an unconditional oath of allegiance to Britain and the Church of England.
 Many battles were fought during this time and ultimately in 1763 the "Great Upheaval" commenced where the Acadians were deported from the area.
-Many of these French Canadians headed south to the French territory in Lousiana and ultimately created a new and unique culture in the swamps and coastal areas of Louisiana where they continued to face bigotry and discrimination for their refusal to fully integrate into the increasingly protestant and English speaking culture over the following centuries.
+Many of these French Canadians headed south to the French territory in Lousiana and ultimately created a new and unique culture in the swamps and coastal areas of Louisiana, where they continued to face bigotry and discrimination for their refusal to fully integrate into the increasingly protestant and English speaking culture over the following centuries.

 There is WAY more to this story than I can share in a post about one of my new food obsessions and I encourage you guys to visit the area some time and meet some of these folks and read more online as well.
 It is one of the few unique cultural areas that we still have in the United States and it is filled with amazing people, incredible storytellers, fantastic food, and some of the best music you can find anywhere in the country.